beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 ## Project Structure
 The project folder structure attempts to be as flat as possible to avoid deep nesting.
 The general rule is that folders are created per feature or area and are only created if that feature starts to have more than a few files.

 Each js file strives to have a single purpose, and if it starts to do too much it should be split into different files.
-This makes lfinding the implementation of a feature easy and makes the code more testable.
+This makes finding the implementation of a feature easy and makes the code more testable.
 Big multipurpose files are generally avoided save for some exceptions such as `util.js` or `formatting.js`.

 ### Folders
 - `scripts/` contains development scripts launched by the `package.json`